DIGITAL FORENSICS SCHOLARSHIP FOR WOMEN IN LAW ENFORCEMENT

 Edith Santos worked at a small law enforcement agency that was unable to send her to the IACIS Basic Computer Forensic Examiner (BCFE) training in Orlando.
 She persisted with her goal and, after some time, was able to convince her agency to send her to BCFE.
 Since obtaining her CFCE in 2014, Edith’s work in digital forensics propelled to inspiring heights.
 After 18 years of experience in law enforcement, Edith transitioned to the private sector and received multiple accolades for her achievements.
 Edith is grateful for her success and wishes to give back to IACIS by sponsoring the new Digital Forensics Scholarship for Women in Law Enforcement.

-Funding for this scholarship is provided by Edith Santos and will cover cost of tuition for the IACIS BCFE training in Orlando, FL.
-The scholarship recipient, in general, is responsible for per diem, hotel accommodations, and travel expenses.
+Funding for this scholarship is provided by Edith Santos and a second donor.
+It will cover cost of tuition and up to $3,000 in travel expenses (hotel and/or flight) for the IACIS BCFE training in Orlando, FL.
+The scholarship recipient, in general, is responsible for per diem and any other expenses.

-Eligibility is open for any female examiner (sworn or civilian) working in a city, county or state Law Enforcement agency.
+Eligibility is open to any female examiner (sworn or civilian) working for a Law Enforcement agency.
 Applications must include the Digital Forensics Scholarship for Women in Law Enforcement Application Form, a C.V. of the applicant, an essay (500 words maximum) on career goals and how the applicant will benefit from BCFE training, completed registration for the 2022 BCFE Orlando course, and a signed letter from a top official of her agency (on agency letterhead) confirming the information provided in the application.
-All documents should be merged/appended in a single PDF document and named in the following manner: Surname_First Name_WomeninLE_2022.pdf.
+All documents should be merged/appended in a single PDF document and named in the following manner: Surname_First Name_WomeninLE2022.pdf.

 The official letter should pertain to the information in the Application form and must address areas such as the following: